XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/server-info-methods/server_state.md

 # server_state
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/ServerState.cpp "Source")

 The `server_state` command asks the server for various machine-readable information about the `rippled` server's current state.
-The results are almost the same as [`server_info`](#server-info), but using units that are easier to process instead of easier to read.
+The response is almost the same as the [server_info method][], but uses units that are easier to process instead of easier to read.
 (For example, XRP values are given in integer drops instead of scientific notation or decimal values, and time is given in milliseconds instead of seconds.)

 ## Request Format
 An example of the request format: